sukaidie/PathCalculator/README.md

 # PathCalculator

 A program that helps the shipper choose the shortest shipping path by using drones.
-The path is depending on the total distance from the drone depot to the warehouse and from the warehouse to the customer.
+The path is depending on the whole distance from the drone depot to the warehouse and from the warehouse to the customer.

 ## Running the program

+- The program was created with Maven, so please choose Maven Project when you import.
 - Run the **MainServer** class at first.
 Once the Server started successfully, run **ClientServer** class.
 - In order to reduce the calculation time, the coordinate data of depots and stores (warehouses) will be parsed in the initial Server setup process.
 - The parsing process is using Google Geocoding API, so please make sure your network is working properly.